Iran Foreign Minister Mohammad Javad Zarif at the UN General Assembly (Eduardo Munoz/Reuters)

 After more than 6 months of working on it, the UN today announced it has received the funds.

 — Majid Takht Ravanchi (@TakhtRavanchi) June 11, 2021

-But a UN official indicated that US intervention was involvement in the restoration of the Iranian voting rights.
+But a UN official indicated that US intervention was instrumental in the restoration of the Iranian voting rights.
 He said the money for the repayment came mainly from an Iranian account based in South Korean capital Seoul.